prernagarsole/MultiModalClassifier/README.md

+# Developing an AI application

+AI algorithms will be used in an increasing number of commonplace applications.
+For instance, you might want to incorporate an image classifier into a mobile application.
+As part of the overall application architecture, you would use a deep learning model that had been trained on hundreds of thousands of images to accomplish this.
+The use of these kinds of models as standard components of applications will make up a sizable portion of software development in the future.

 # IR model in OpenVINO

 <a href="https://colab.research.google.com/drive/1VHRkn42CN_hJd9eY4B2UPvGeOzBJ4-99#scrollTo=UzFYM3i4XfUH" target="_blank">Colab Link</a>

-# Option used :
+# Different Option used :

-TensorFlowLite Inference
+TensorFlowLite Inference--<a href="https://colab.research.google.com/drive/1-eVXttddEBeWV0DnJw-XtdOXcA5Lg3BT?usp=share_link" target="_blank">Colab Link</a>

-Working with REST API using TensorFlow
+Working with REST API using TensorFlow--<a href="https://colab.research.google.com/drive/11jRV6DGo3EPlcMM3766Jg5G_gksTESi7?usp=share_link" target="_blank">Colab Link</a>

-Neural network with tf.keras.layers.Dropout

-Autotuning
+**Neural network** with tf.keras.layers.Dropout--
+<a href="https://colab.research.google.com/drive/1Sapgm791W9aaHrYEk8gjXAwjHmdBfN0r?usp=share_link" target="_blank">Colab Link</a>

+Autotuning--
+<a href="https://colab.research.google.com/drive/1Sapgm791W9aaHrYEk8gjXAwjHmdBfN0r?usp=share_link" target="_blank">Colab Link</a>

 # Training and Performance Chart for Fashion Dataset
 <img width="806" alt="Screen Shot 2022-11-21 at 6 43 23 PM" src="https://user-images.githubusercontent.com/99928364/203208187-78ad8f26-e512-4a4d-8490-4949e2619a80.png">